vigneshavm/Interview-questions/JS Q.md

 ---

 #### **Scope**
-Scope refers to the accessibility of variables in different parts of the code.
-There are several types of scopes in JavaScript:
-- **Global Scope**: Variables declared outside of any function or block.
-- **Function Scope**: Variables declared inside a function.
-- **Block Scope**: Variables declared within a block (for example, inside `if` statements or loops), using `let` or `const`.

 ---

+- Scope in JavaScript is all about where variables can be accessed or modified in your code
+- For instance, if you declare a variable inside a function, it won’t be accessible outside of that - function.
+But if it’s declared globally, it’s accessible throughout the entire program

 #### **Global and Function and Block Scope**

-- **Global Scope**: Variables declared outside any function or block are accessible from anywhere in the code.
+- **Global Scope**: When a variable is declared outside of any function or block, it can be accessed anywhere in your code.
-- **Function Scope**: Variables declared inside a function are only accessible within that function.
+- **Function Scope**: When a variable is declared inside a function, it’s only accessible within that function.
-- **Block Scope**: Variables declared inside a block (for example, inside an `if` or loop) are only accessible within that block when declared with `let` or `const`.
+- **Block Scope**: Variables declared inside blocks (like `if` statements or loops) using `let` or `const` are only accessible within that block."

 **Example:**
 ```javascript